Introduction to Prodigies, James G. Mundie's Congress of Oddities

 the term “freak” outright because its modern usage has many negative

-connotations; however, note that among performers the term was considered
+connotations; however, among performers the term was considered

 an honorific.
 The freak was an exalted individual in the sideshow